Accessing Funds from your “USA” account

-If the account holder dies before then, the entire balance in the account goes to whoever is designated in his or her will or by applicable law in the case of no will.
+If the account holder dies before the age of 65, the entire balance in the account goes to whomever is designated in his or her will or goes to those designated by applicable law in the case of no will.

-In addition, he needs to buy a health insurance policy that will cover 100% of the cost of catastrophic health events.
+In addition, the USA Plan requires the account holder to buy a “health insurance policy” that will cover on-going medical needs as well as 100% of the cost of catastrophic health events.

-After making such provisions, the account holder may take down the balance of his or her account.
+After making such provisions, the account holder may take down all or part of the balance of his or her account.

 Short-Term Account Holders